maths/moodle-qtype_stack/doc/en/Authoring/Multi-part_mathematical_questions.md

 2. All inputs within a single multi-part item must be completed before the item can be scored.

 Devising multi-part questions which satisfy these two extreme positions would be relatively straightforward.
-However, it is more common to have multi-part questions which are between these extremes.
+However, it is more common to have multi-part questions which are between these extremes, as in the case of our first example.
-The STACK datastructure implements various options.

 ### Response processing ###